 Frank is an adjunct professor at the Rutgers School of Social Work.
 He is also an instructor at the Center of Alcohol Studies.
 He writes a blog at greenagel.com.
 He conducts trainings and delivers keynote speeches around the country.
 He completed a Masters in Public Affairs and Politics in 2015.

 Frank served in the United States Army while studying history and English at Rutgers.
 He studied Shakespeare at the University of Cambridge in England, and taught English in Japan in 2003.
 Frank graduated with his MSW from Rutgers in 2006.
 He spent three years teaching English at Elizabeth High School and six years working as an outpatient counselor at Hunterdon Drug Awareness.
-He has served on the NJ Governor’s Council on Alcohol & Drug Abuse (GCADA) since 2011 and was the Chairman of the NJ Heroin & Other Opiates Task Force.
-In 2014, 10 years after he was granted an honorable discharge, Frank was directly commissioned into the Pennsylvania Army National Guard as a First Lieutenant.
-He helps soldiers that have experienced PTSD, substance abuse issues and tries to point them all in a positive direction.
+He served on the NJ Governor’s Council on Alcohol & Drug Abuse (GCADA) from 2011 to 2022 and was the Chairman of the NJ Heroin & Other Opiates Task Force.
+He served on the Board of Directors for Hazelden-Betty Ford from 2014 to 2017.
+He also served on the Board of Directors for NASW-NJ from 2018 to 2020.